How can I help the environment?

 For Sandwell specifically, in 2018 we found the biggest problems areas were residential buildings and on-road transport, which are both areas we can help with as individuals.

-We don't need perfection from one or two people, but everyone doing as much as they can to reach our targets.
+We don't need perfection from one or two people, but everyone doing as much as they can to reach our 2041 target.

 What are the benefits of responding to climate change?